Rayyaan-Mustafa/Activate_Productivity_Manager/README.md

 	HTML - used to make raw website
     CSS - used to customize website
     JS - used to add interactivty to website
-    D3.JS - used for visualization
+    Chart.js - used for visualization
     SQL database to store user data
-    Auth0 for user authentication
+    ~~Auth0 for user authentication~~

 ---